Explore our new BookBrowse Community Forum!

 BookBrowse Guide to Writing Book Reviews

-How Much of a Book Review Should be Summary?
+How Much of a Book Review Should Be Summary?

-This is controversial, but we have a strong opinion that great book reviews are actually more analysis than summary.
-We feel there is little point in reviewing books the way most sources do (90% plot summary, 10% commentary), because that is just repeating what's already been said before—both in reviews (particularly pre-pubs) and in the book’s own jacket description.
-As
+We believe that great book reviews generally have a substantial amount of analysis versus summary.
+We feel there is little point in reviewing books the way many sources do (90% plot summary, 10% commentary), because that's just repeating what's already been said before—both in reviews and in the book’s own jacket description.
+As such, we believe good reviews focus more on analysis and opinion.

 Writing Positive vs. Critical Book Reviews